vigneshksaithal/codeclippy/README.md

 # CodeClippy

-CodeClippy is a Highlight.ing app that helps you capture code snippets like Pieces.app without the complexity.
+CodeClippy is a Highlight.ing app that helps you capture and share code snippets like Pieces.app without the complexity.

 ## Installation